Brush cutter teeth could not be more simple.

 Brush Cutter Teeth Maintenance Comparison

-How often will your teeth need sharpening?
+How often do the teeth need sharpening?
 That depends on the material being mulched - we recommend sharpening every day as part of a regular maintenance schedule, but with heavy use some contractors sharpen as often as every two hours to maintain maximum performance and output.

 "S-7" teeth give you the flexibility to customize their cutting edge to match the job at hand.
 While the standard edge works fine in the majority of situations, some operators find that modification of the edge can make the teeth work better in certain situations:

-• A 45 degree knife-like slicing edge helps make mulching small diameter brush and tall grass more effective
+• 45 degree edges (above, next to standard edge) slice knife-like, helping mulch small diameter brush and tall grass more effectively

-• A hooked front edge can deliver more aggressive performance
+• Hooked front edges can deliver more aggressive performance

 We strongly believe the "S-7" tooth is the most cost effective and flexible solution for mulching brush and trees.
 Please contact us for more information.